coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/enabling-p2p-topology.md

 2. Using [Cardanoscan](https://cardanoscan.io/pools) or another Cardano block explorer, confirm that the relay node you registered in step 1 appears as a relay for your stake pool.

 {% hint style="warning" %}
 When enabling peer-to-peer topology for a relay node, do NOT complete additional steps in the procedure until you successfully register the node on the blockchain.
-If a relay node using peer-to-peer topology is not registered, then other nodes in the peer-to-peer network will NOT connect to your relay.
+If a relay node using peer-to-peer topology is not registered, then other nodes in the peer-to-peer network will NOT connect to the relay.
 {% endhint %}

 3. To stop the Cardano node, type `sudo systemctl stop cardano-node`